-It is important to note the exact time that the tourniquet was applied and to arrange for urgent transfer for medical help, ensure you tell them where and when the tourniquet was applied.
+It is important to note the exact time in which you applied the tourniquet.
+To arrange for urgent transfer for medical help, ensure you tell them where and when the tourniquet was applied.

-Please note it will be extremely painful for the casualty to have a tourniquet, but it is absolutely vital that the tourniquet is applied tight enough to entirely stop the bleeding.
+Please note it will be extremely painful for the casualty to have a tourniquet.
+Howewver it is absolutely vital that you apply the tourniquet tight enough to entirely stop the bleeding.

-If a tourniquet is not on tight enough it can make things worse as it can occlude the veins, but arteries may be harder to stop as they are less easy to get to and if the venous return is stopped by the tourniquet, the only place for blood to come out is from the wound.
+If a tourniquet is not on tight enough it can make things worse as it can occlude the veins.
+Arteries may be harder to stop as they are less easy to get to.
+Moreover, if the venous return is stopped by the tourniquet, the only place for blood to come out is from the wound.

 NEVER be tempted to loosen or remove a tourniquet.
 Once applied, tourniquets should only ever be removed by a doctor in a hospital setting.